 Rusty Goat Skull Garden: Pastel on grey Canson Mi-teintes Paper

-The sketchbook helps me to work out the composition for painting...
+The sketchbook helps me work out the composition for my paintings...

 Truth Or Dare.